alanl0566/sep11-freedom-project/entries/entry06.md

 * Better Hook (a little Similar of the my purducts or the things I'm doing )

 ### Skills, EDP, and Professionalism

+Engineering Design Process = Communicate the results, communicating with people helps me know more about making something better

+Communication:
 [Previous](entry05.md) | [Next](entry07.md)

 [Home](../README.md)